archit31uniyal/GC-Net/README.md

 # GC-NET
-The project mainly focuses on efficiently classifying between a glaucomatous and normal eye.
+The research project mainly focuses on efficiently classifying between a glaucomatous and normal eye.

 ## Introduction